-Taste of the Wild dry dog food earns the Advisor’s second highest tier rating of 4.5 stars.
+Taste of the Wild Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Taste of the Wild product line includes seven dry dog foods, four claimed to meet AAFCO nutrient profiles for all life stages and three for adult maintenance.
+The Taste of the Wild product line includes seven dry dog foods, three claimed to meet AAFCO nutrient profiles for adult maintenance and four for growth (Puppy).

 - Taste of the Wild Southwest Canyon

 - Taste of the Wild Sierra Mountain (3.5 stars)

 - Taste of the Wild Wetlands Formula (5 stars)

 - Taste of the Wild High Prairie Formula (5 stars)